Getting Iron for the Bullhorn God

 During tryouts for the following (’89) season, SMSgt Ferguson even introduced tactical skills and field leadership evaluations as part of the selection process.
 He would give us NCOs (non-commissioned officers, or sergeants) a handful of troops and an objective to seize.
-“The traffic cone in that open over field there is the Resource” (we were not officially allowed to confirm or deny the presence of nukes; they were “Priority A Resources”).
+“The traffic cone in that open field over there is the Resource” (the nukes were called “Priority A Resources”).
 “It’s been taken by an unknown number of bad guys.
 These men are your fire team.
 You have 10 minutes to take it back.”

 He graded us on how quickly we came up with a plan, how good our plan was, how we communicated the plan to our troops, and how well we implemented it.
 Different NCOs had different levels of tactical acumen, but most of the above were basic NCO leadership skills we’d all trained on.

 Unbeknownst to the NCOs trying out, SMSgt Ferguson had instructed some of the junior troops on our fire team to NOT do what we told them to do, or to do it wrong.

 The tryouts took place at the base “Fam Camp,” which was along Crow Creek.
 That was about the only part of FE Warren AFB, which was on the high plains, where there were any folds in the terrain or brush to hide behind.
 Vandenberg AFB, where the competition would take place, was on the coast of California, and had plenty of such terrain features.